imamrb/leetcoder/README.md

   <img src="./spec/cassettes/leetcoder.png" alt="leetcoder"/>
 </p>

 A Ruby [LeetCode](https://www.leetcode.com) Client to help you download all your accepted leetcode submissions with problem description.
-You will need leetcode cookie for authentication.
+LeetCode cookie is used for authentication.

 - [Leetcoder](#)
   - [Installation](#installation)